-- c.
-Neither the RHIO nor provider participants will retaliate, discriminate against, intimidate, coerce or otherwise reprise patient participants or patient advocates relating to the filing of a complaint or for filing a complaint. - d.
-The RHIO will contractually require provider participants to comply with HIPAA, including establishing and implementing HIPAA compliant policies and procedures. - e.
+- e.
 Patient participants may lodge a complaint with the provider participant directly, with the RHIO or with the Department of Health.
-If a complaint is lodged directly with the RHIO and the RHIO refers the patient participant to the provider participant and the provider participant cannot directly resolve the complaint or believes the complaint is in error, the patient participant may then submit it to the RHIO Privacy Officer for review and assistance as requested by the patient participant. - f.
+If a complaint is lodged directly with the RHIO and the RHIO refersthe patient participant to the provider participant and the provider participant cannot directly resolve the complaint or believes the complaint is in error, the patient participant may then submit it to the RHIO Privacy Officer for review and assistance as requested by the patient participant. - f.
 All patient participants lodging complaints directly with the RHIO will be directed to fill out a patient complaint form and will be given assistance if requested.
 If the complaint involves a provider participant, the RHIO will notify the provider participant if it addresses actions by the provider participant. - g.
-Any complaint regarding breach of security, if appropriate, may invoke the response to breach procedures by the RHIO. - h.
-The RHIO shall maintain copies of all written patient complaint forms. - i.
-The disposition of the complaint shall be documented by the RHIO Privacy Officer as part of the complaint process. - j.
+Any complaint regarding breach of security, if appropriate, may invoke the response to breach procedures by the RHIO. - hd.
+The RHIO shall maintain copies of all written-patient complaintforms. - The disposition of the complaint shall be documented by the RHIO Privacy Officer as part of the complaint process, and the patient shall be informed of the current status and disposition of the complaint. - j.
 For complaints lodged directly to the Department, the Department will follow its usual process for investigating complaints and the complaint shall remain confidential to the public until it has been resolved.
 If applicable, once it is resolved, the Department will notify the RHIO Privacy Officer and/or provider participant.
-Any patient participant wishing to lodge a verbal complaint may do so by calling the Department of Health "Health Information Line." - k.
-Any complaint lodged by a patient participant with the provider participant, the RHIO or the Department shall be resolved within thirty (30) days of submission. - The Department reserves the right to access the records of complaints received by the RHIO and the resolution of such complaints.
+Any patient participant wishing to lodge a verbal complaint may do so by calling the Department of Health "Health Information Line." - Any complaint lodged by a patient participant with the provider participant, the RHIO or the Department shall be resolved within thirty (30) days of submission - If.
+The Department reserves the right to access the records of complaints received by the RHIO and the resolution of such complaints.